Registration at the Consulate general in Montreal

 Registration by e-mail

-3. You must add the following documents:
+Please gather the following documents:

-- Only if you come directly from Belgium: proof that you were de-registered from the town hall registration (model 8).
+8. Only if you come from Belgium: proof that you were de-registered from the town hall registration (model 8).
 If you have not yet done so, you can ask your last municipality for the deletion by means of this form of declaration of departure, either in Dutch or in French (document to be sent to your last municipality) ;

 It is not necessary to attend the Consulate-General in person to register, nor to make an appointment.

-5. For the registration of a new-born child, follow this link.
+For the registration of a new-born child, follow this link.